The Bankrate promise

-The U.S. Coast Guard, Air Force, Military (West Point), Merchant Marine and Naval academies offer free college opportunities to students who serve after college, but cash is also available through local Reserve Officer Training Corps (ROTC) programs.
+The U.S. Coast Guard, Air Force, Military (West Point), Merchant Marine and Naval academies offer free college opportunities to students who serve after college.
+Scholarships are also available through local Reserve Officer Training Corps (ROTC) programs.

 3. Work for the school

-Many schools offer free tuition for employees and staff of the school.
-The terms vary by the institution, since there’s no minimum standard, but many full-time workers may qualify for tuition-free classes.
+Many schools offer free or reduced tuition for employees and staff of the school.
+In addition, if a student’s parent works for a college, a full or partial waiver may be available for that student.
+The terms vary by the institution, since there’s no minimum standard, but many full-time workers qualify for tuition-free classes.
 Future students can find out about their school’s policy by calling the admissions office.

 4. Waive your costs